lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Whole Psalm.** The psalm contains three parts:

-1\.An exhortation to God's servants to praise him.
+1\.
+An exhortation to God's servants to praise him.

-2\.A form set down how and where to praise him, ver.
+2\.
+A form set down how and where to praise him, ver.
 2, 3.

-3\.The reasons to persuade us to it.
+3\.
+The reasons to persuade us to it.

 (a) By his infinite power, ver.
 4, 5.